perpetualthrill/as-one/README.md

 To test that and other services, fire up [Postman](https://www.getpostman.com/) and load [the AsOne-Console collection](./console/AsOne-Console.postman_collection.json).
 When adding or changing services, please update this collection, as it is effectively our API documentation.

+#### Command line arguments
+`--disable-serial`: Turn off the reading of serial ports.
+This is useful when trying to debug Arduino code over a board's serial connection.

+`--internal-mqtt`: Use internal MQTT broker.
+This does not work very well, and will almost certainly break websockets, but may be useful on a box where Mosquitto cannot be installed.

+`--hostname <name>`: Specify a hostname or IP address to operate on.
+Defaults to localhost.
+Useful for binding to the IP of the AP-mode wifi interface so that the open ports are not externally available.

 ### Sensor simulator

 With the server running, simulated sensors can be used to test other parts of the server stack, such as scoreboard output.
 To create one of these, POST a request to `http://localhost:12345/sensors/simulated/add`.
 That will return a relative location fragment containing the simulator's name, which further actions can be directed to.
 To remove the simulator, send a DELETE request to the relevant sensor url.
 To simulate picking up the controller, reading a heartbeat, etc, please see the Postman collection linked above.